HafsaUsmani990/HafsaUsmani990/README.md

 ## 🌱 Currently
 - Brushing up on JavaScript and starting with React
-- Practicing bug fixing (instead of running away from errors 😂)
+- Practicing bug fixing (instead of running away from errors)
 - Uploading my projects here on GitHub so I can track my growth

 ## 🎯 Goals